gpestana/p2psec/papers/privacy_preserving_dht/README.md

 - Adding Query Privacy to Robust DHTs
 - Design of PriServ, a privacy service for DHTs

+- Information Leaks in Structured Peer-to-Peer Anonymous Communication Systems
+- In search of an anonymous and secure lookup: attacks on structured peer-to-peer anonymous communication systems
+- Anonymous routing in structured peer-to-peer overlays (thesis)
+- Scalable Anonymous Communication with Provable Security
+- Route Fingerprinting in Anonymous Communications

 *B. DHTs in anonymous communication systems*
 - Scalable Onion Routing with Torsk
 - Bifrost : A Novel Anonymous Communication System with DHT